philipmat/philipmat.github.io/_posts/2011-06-14-two_new_features.markdown

 ---
-title: two significant new features in Lion
+title: Two Significant New Features In Lion
 layout: post
 ---